Lõõtsavägilased

-The accordionists mainly play folk and traditional music.
+The members of Lõõtsavägilased mainly play folk and traditional music.
 They have performed at all major folk festivals across Estonia and collaborated with Untsakad, Zetode, Jaan Pehk, Hardi Volmer and Metsatöll.

 History

+The beginning of Lõõtsavägilased is sometimes considered December 2013 at the Karksi-Nuia Music School, when Margus Põldsepp created an ensemble containing his students, Andres Eelmaa, Rasmus Kadaja, and Tobias Tae, who went to study the melodeon as an additional instrument with Põldsepp.

+During the beginning of the ensemble, only instrumental stories were learned, but then more and more emphasis was placed on singing.

-In the first years, only four accordions could be seen on stage, but in 2017, soloist Andres Eelmaa exchanged his main instrument for a bass guitar to add more sound to the ensemble.
+During the first few years of the ensemble's existence, only four accordions could be seen on stage, but in 2017, soloist Andres Eelmaa exchanged his main instrument for a bass guitar to add more sound to the ensemble.
 In January 2019, Ott-Mait Põldsepp joined the ensemble, playing guitar and mandolin.

-In five years, the ensemble has given more than 600 concert performances.
+From 2014 – 2019, the ensemble performed more than 600 concert performances.